mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 ### Styling pseudo states

-If you would like to style the component based on some pseudo state, you can use the appropariate key in the `classes` prop.
+If you want to style a component's pseudo-state, you can use the appropriate key in the `classes` prop.
-Here is an example of how you can style the component, when the active state is on:
+Here is an example of how you can style the Slider's active state:

 **SliderPseudoStateOverrides.js**